arduino/docs-content/content/hardware/04.pro/carriers/portenta-mid-carrier/datasheet/datasheet.md

 <div style="background-color: #FFFFE0; border-left: 6px solid #FFD700; margin: 20px 0; padding: 15px;">
 <p style="text-align: justify;">
 The Pro 4G Module (GNSS Global / EMEA) requires external antennas to work correctly with wireless signals.
-There are three external antenna connectors: a main antenna connector, an Rx-diversity antenna connector and a GNSS antenna connector.
-The impedance of the antenna connectors are 50 Ω.
+There are three external antenna connectors: a main antenna connector, an Rx-diversity antenna connector and a GNSS antenna connector. <strong>The impedance of the antenna connectors are 50 Ω</strong>.
 </p>
 </div>